Skip to main content

 Applicants for the programme normally have a degree or international equivalent in a subject area relevant to the demands of the programme.
 It is recognised that some applicants may not have achieved a full degree in a relevant subject area, and we will take account of relevant professional experience where it is deemed to be a suitable equivalency.

-International English Language Testing System score (IELTS) (if applicable) Level 7.5 with a minimum score of 7.5 in speaking and with a minimum score of 5.5 in all parts.
+The language of study is English.
+Applicants whose first language is not English will be required to provide evidence of proficiency in English.
+We accept the International English Language Testing System score (IELTS) (if applicable) – Level 7.0 with a minimum score of 7.0 in speaking and with a minimum score of 6.5 in all parts.

 Fees & Funding